 Daily Dog Exercise Needs | PLUS 13 Outdoor & Indoor Exercise Ideas That Will Transform Your Dog

-The importance of exercise for dogs cannot be overstated.
+This means that the importance of exercise for dogs cannot be overstated.
 Like humans, obesity is associated with a variety of negative health outcomes such as:

 - Liver disease

 According to the Association for Pet Obesity Prevention, pet obesity is on the rise.
 Their 2016 clinical survey showed that 53.9% of dogs are overweight by veterinary standards.
 Unfortunately, this means that as many as 41.9 million dogs in the United States alone are suffering from a lack of exercise and healthy diets.

 Your furry friend does not have to be an athlete in order to be in a healthy condition.
 However, letting things get out of hand is a recipe for expensive trips to the vet and a life of pain for your companion.
 Work with your veterinarian to identify a healthy diet for your dog and help them stay active.